Assembly Republicans want public to have vaccine by March

 Associated Press

-MADISON, Wis.
-(AP) — The COVID-19 vaccine would have to be available to the general public by mid-March, rather than June as state health officials estimate, under a bill from the Republican chairman of the Wisconsin Assembly Health Committee.
+The state is taking a “lackadaisical” approach to vaccinating people, bill sponsor and committee chairman Rep. Joe Sanfelippo said at a hearing on the measure Wednesday.
+The bill would speed the vaccine rollout and another proposal would expand those who can deliver the shots.

+“We want to safely administer as many vaccines to as many people as quickly as possible,” Sanfelippo said.

-The measure, up for a public hearing Wednesday, grows out of criticism from Republican lawmakers about distribution of the vaccine from Democratic Gov. Tony Evers’ administration.
-Evers and the state’s health leaders have defended the rollout, saying how quickly people can be vaccinated is limited by the number of doses being sent by the federal government.
+Gov. Tony Evers and the state’s health leaders have defended the vaccine rollout, saying how quickly people can be vaccinated is limited by the number of doses being sent by the federal government.
+Wisconsin currently receives about 70,000 doses of vaccine a week but Evers has repeatedly called on the federal government to release more to the state.

+The Wisconsin Public Health Association and the Wisconsin Association of Local Health Departments and Boards issued identical written comments raising concerns about the supply of vaccine coming to the state.

+“We appreciate the bill’s intent to make sure the vaccine is utilized as quickly as possible,” the groups said.
+“However, we believe the source of the issue is a lack of vaccine supply.
+Once supply is sufficient, the challenge will be enough workforce to administer.”

 The bill is unlikely to become law.
 It has to pass the Senate and Assembly, and be signed by Evers, before taking effect.